owidder/playground/README.md

 # The original code

-In the repo is also the origina Playground ported to D3 v5 and webpackified.
+In the repo is also the original Playground ported to D3 v5 and webpackified.
 * build it: npm run build-v5
 * serve it on localhost:5005: npm run serve-v5